AdobeDocs/experience-platform.en/help/edge/commands/configure/edgedomain.md

 Your organization determines the correct value for this property when setting up [First party cookies](https://experienceleague.adobe.com/docs/core-services/interface/ec-cookies/cookies-first-party.html).
 An organization typically uses a dedicated subdomain for this purpose.
 For example, if you use the domain `example.com`, you can set up first party cookies on `data.example.com`.

-## Edge domain in the Web SDK extension
+## Edge domain using the Web SDK tag extension

 Set the **[!UICONTROL Edge domain]** text field when configuring the extension.